Singaporebrides | Relationships

 As it turns out, moving in with your significant other may be the tougher part of being married.
 From household chores to television channels to dirty laundry, there are a million things you can argue about.
 The fact that most Singaporean couples don’t live together until they’ve walked down the aisle doesn’t help matters either.

 Let’s face it: Adjusting to another person’s living habits can be a real challenge – even if that person is your husband.
 We list some potential conflicts that may arise, and show you how to keep the peace.

-“Honey, why is that you still haven’t washed my work jacket?”AforArcade Founders Min and Collin’s Beautiful Wedding at Grand Hyatt Singapore
+“Honey, why is that you still haven’t washed my work jacket?”AforArcade Founders Min and Collin’s Beautiful Wedding at Grand Hyatt Singapore by Androidsinboots

 The situation: Since no one can claim to love doing household chores, the problem of who-should-do-what has been plaguing couples for decades.
 Yet, many couples don’t even discuss domestic duties before moving in together.
 So if you constantly have to nag at him to do the laundry while you sweep, dust and vacuum non-stop, it may ultimately breed resentment in the relationship.

 According to a recent Swedish study, conflicts arise when the domestic duties are unevenly distributed.
 Scientists from Sweden’s Umea University studied questionnaires about education, home life, health and work by 723 residents of a Swedish industrial town from 1981 to 2007.
 They found that women suffer emotional strain when they perform more household chores.
 Beyond that, they actually feel a greater sense of gender inequality in the relationship, with the distress even affecting sex lives.